Updated: May 24, 2020 (End 2042 season)

 - Be Able to Update OOTP Versions As Needed

-Participate in the BBA CommunityExports wrote: Exporting is expected for all sims.
+Participate in The Brewster CommunityExports wrote: Exporting is expected for all sims.
 It is the responsibility of members to ensure that they have exported in advance of a mandatory sim.
-An online export tracker is available to assist members.
+An Online Export Tracker is available to assist members.
 The Commissioner or Vice Commissioner will also provide notification on the forums when a new league file is ready, immediately following each sim.

-If a member fails to export three consecutive times without explanation, they should expect a Personal Message from a League Director checking on their status.
+If a member fails to export three consecutive times without explanation, they should expect a Personal Message from a Governing Board member checking on their status.
 A timely response (24 hours seems reasonable) will be expected; failing that, the League Director will assume that that GM is no longer actively involved with the league and begin to take steps to transfer control of that team to a new GM.

 Each export will conform to the following regulations: